WSRE Public Inspection Files & Policies

 In furtherance of the College’s educational mission and in accordance with its non-discrimination policies, the College endeavors to promote diversity through WSRE’s programming and operations.
 WSRE provides services to an area covering northwest Florida and south Alabama.
 The population of the coverage area includes communities that are diverse in gender, age, race, ethnicity, culture, level of education, physical or mental capability, religion, national origin and economic status.
 WSRE strives to serve all viewers by considering the diversity of local populations when planning community engagement, educational services and on air or online programming.

 WSRE understands that the staff, management and governing body should be representative of the population it serves in order to assure that diverse views are considered in the decision making processes related to programming, community engagement and education services.
 In support of that recognition, the station strives to create an inclusive workforce.
-As of January 2023, station staff was 44% male and 66% female with four positions vacant.
+As of January 2024, station staff was 32% male and 68% female with three positions vacant.

 Additionally, the hiring procedures implemented by the President of Pensacola State College create a merit based system which strives for diversity and inclusion throughout the hiring process.
-Procedure 430 in the PSC Manual of Procedures requires a hiring process which includes, among other things, the public posting of positions, a review of applicant pools to determine whether they are sufficiently diverse, the formation of applicant screening committees that are balanced with regard to race and gender, and a review of interview lists to ensure that all qualified minority applicants with qualifications that are equal to or greater than any non-minority applicant selected for interview are included in the interview process.
+Procedure 430 in the PSC Manual of Procedures requires a hiring process which includes, among other things, the public posting of positions, a review of applicant pools to determine whether they are sufficiently diverse to ensure that all qualified individuals have an equal opportunity to be hired, the formation of applicant screening committees that are balanced with regard to race and gender, and a review of interview lists to ensure that all qualified minority applicants with qualifications that are equal to or greater than any non-minority applicant selected for interview are included in the interview process.

 Annually, station staff and management review and revise the strategic plan based on revised Mission Statement, Vision Statement and Core Values.
 Two of the core values, Accessibility and Diversity, relate to making sure that the station staff and management are always mindful of the diverse population that the station serves.
 By providing free over the air and online programming, the station makes its services accessible to all audiences in the broadcast area, regardless of economic status or location (rural versus urban).